 - Work-Study funds do not appear on your account.
 You receive your Work-Study award by getting a part-time job with a qualified employer and earning a paycheck.
-You may receive your first paycheck after payment is due, so you need to be sure you budget enough to pay your bill using other sources.
+You may receive your first paycheck after payment is due, so budget enough to pay your bill using other sources.

 - If a private scholarship check was sent to you, follow our instructions to ensure that it is applied to your account.

-- If you have a credit balance on your account because of payments you made (including electronic payments and budget plan payments), they will remain as a credit (overpayment) unless you contact Student Financial Services to release the funds.
+- If you made payments and have a credit balance on your account (including electronic payments and budget plan payments), they will remain as a credit, or overpayment, unless you contact Student Financial Services to release the funds.

 To determine how much you owe U-M:

-- Summary of charges: Log in to Wolverine Access and view your Account Summary in the Finances section.
-The total amount you owe is listed there.
+- Summary of charges: To see how much you owe, visit Wolverine Access and view the Account Summary in the Student Center > Finances section.

 - Detailed charges: Select "Account Inquiry" from your Student Center in Wolverine Access.
-The Charges Due page that opens shows a running total of your charges due by date.
-You may view individual bills by clicking on the invoice number in the Invoices Due section.
+The Charges Due page that opens shows a running total of your charges by due date.
+View individual bills by selecting an invoice number in the Invoices Due section.

 Pending Financial Aid is the amount of aid the university expects to credit to your student account, based on your financial aid award.

-Because student bills are issued before are disburses, Pending Aid is included to show you how much aid is anticipated and how much you will need to pay on your account balance.
-If you are enrolled full-time and you have signed the required documents (such as loan promissory notes), pending aid will appear on your first bill and will be subtracted from your total charges.
-When financial aid for the term is credited to your account, pending aid items will be removed.
+Because initial student bills for a term are issued before financial aid, Pending Aid is included to show you how much aid is anticipated and how much you will need to pay on your account balance.
+If you are enrolled full-time and have signed the required documents (such as loan documents), pending aid will appear on your first bill.
+When financial aid funds are credited to your account, pending aid items will be removed.

 Payment for each term is due on the date specified.
 You are responsible for paying by the due date to avoid late fees and have a financial hold put on your account.
 A financial hold will not allow you to receive transcripts, register for class or receive a U-M diploma.